 You can easily require too much or not enough of each child.

 I am always striving to make your life a little easier and to take the guess-work out of parenting.
 I kept track of the chores we did at age three for all of my kids, and I have for you today chores your three year old can do.

 Will your three year old be perfect at these chores from day one?
 Nope.
 No way.

 It will take time and practice, which means you need patience.
-If you need some guidance on teaching your child to do chores, please read 5 Steps To Teaching Your Children to Do Chores.
-Nope
+If you need some guidance on teaching your child to do chores, please read A Beginner’s Guide to Teaching Children To Do Chores.

 A three year old has more ability to do things on his own.
 During this year, he starts to really dress himself, buckle himself in, and can be trusted more to clean up after himself.

 - Dress self

-- Beginning to brush teeth
+- Start to brush teeth independently

 - Pick up toys